-• Tips on how to pack your sunscreen in checked luggage safely and securely
+- Tips on how to pack your sunscreen in checked luggage the right way

 Which Kind of Sunscreen is Banned?

-Before we answer, “How to pack sunscreen in checked luggage,” you need to know which kind of sunscreen is banned on planes.
-Yes, you read that right.
+Now that we know how to pack sunscreen in checked luggage let’s discuss which kinds of sunscreen airlines ban.
+Yes, that’s right.
 Some types of sunscreen are prohibited on planes, either in carry-on or checked bags.

 Some examples of banned sunscreens are: